Refugee Week

-In the lead up to Refugee Week (17 – 23 June 2024), Depot highlights new films depicting the diversity of experiences among refugees and people seeking safety
+In the lead up to Refugee Week (17 – 23 June 2024), Depot brings you a series of events and films exploring the diversity of experiences among refugees and people seeking safety

 ‘Refugee Week is the world’s largest arts & culture festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
 Established in 1998 in the UK, this annual festival aligns with World Refugee Day, celebrated globally on June 20th.’ – refugeeweek.org.uk